tpluscode/Nancy.Boostrapper.Experiments/README.md

 ## Notes

+### Grace

+Grace has an outdated Nancy dependency and doesn't work with latest version.

 ### MEF

-MEF doesn't work at all
+MEF doesn't work at all and even adding a reference breaks entire solution.

 ### Windsor